Climate and Average Weather Year Round at London Heathrow Airport United Kingdom

-The windier part of the year lasts for 5.6 months, from October 12 to March 31, with average wind speeds of more than 11.5 miles per hour.
-The windiest day of the year is January 3, with an average hourly wind speed of 13.3 miles per hour.
+The windier part of the year lasts for 5.6 months, from October 13 to April 1, with average wind speeds of more than 11.5 miles per hour.
+The windiest month of the year at London Heathrow Airport is January, with an average hourly wind speed of 13.1 miles per hour.

-The calmer time of year lasts for 6.4 months, from March 31 to October 12.
-The calmest day of the year is August 2, with an average hourly wind speed of 9.7 miles per hour.
+The calmer time of year lasts for 6.4 months, from April 1 to October 13.
+The calmest month of the year at London Heathrow Airport is July, with an average hourly wind speed of 9.9 miles per hour.

 The predominant average hourly wind direction at London Heathrow Airport varies throughout the year.

 The wind is most often from the north for 3.9 weeks, from April 15 to May 12, with a peak percentage of 29% on April 19.
 The wind is most often from the west for 11 months, from May 12 to April 15, with a peak percentage of 40% on January 1.

 London Heathrow Airport is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.